14 Fun Things to Do in Atlanta (and 2 to Avoid!)

 Currently under construction, the BeltLine will be a 22-mile hike-and-bike trail surrounding the entire city.
 The EastSide Trail was the first completed portion of the BeltLine, and the full loop should be completed in a few years.
 The trails follow along former streetcar tracks, and will be a fun and environmentally-friendly way to access different neighborhoods.

 Avoid #1: The Varsity

 Let me be clear in saying that my reviews are never meant to be personal nor malicious.
 If anything, I would look at this as a recommendation to do better!

-The Varsity is a large, retro drive-in diner located downtown.
-There are actually several locations in the Atlanta metro area, but the downtown location is the original, operating since 1928.
+The Varsity is a large, retro drive-in diner chain with locations all over the Atlanta area.
+However, the downtown location is the original, operating since 1928.
 With capacity for 800 sit-down diners and 600 cars, it lays claim to being the largest drive-in diner in the *world.*

 Unfortunately, Kristen and I found this to be a perfect case of style over substance.
 While the atmosphere was neat and the service perfectly fine, neither of us were at all impressed by the food.

 I ordered a “Glorified Bacon Burger” and was surprised to find that the patty was *tiny* and lacked flavor.
 I feel that if you were to go to the store and get a slice of Kraft cheese, some microwave bacon, and a frozen hamburger patty, you yourself could make a burger equal to or better than what I got at The Varsity.
 Kristen could hardly finish her chicken sandwich, stating that it was dry and unseasoned.
 How they have remained so popular for so many years is a true mystery to me.

 Having said that, there are many people who say that the food is not the reason to go to The Varsity, and that the reason to go is to be a part of an Atlanta institution.
 If you decide to make the trip, I’ve been told the Frosted Orange is delicious.